fbpx

 9 – Medications Are Permitted

 If your child takes medication, rest easy!
 Prescriptions and over-the-counter medications are allowed in the parks.
 Keep in mind there are a few things that might get you stopped at security.
 Glass bottles, for example, are not permitted, but they may make an exception if properly documented (a prescription label is on the bottle).
 Needles may get you stopped as well.
-Again, security will make an exception if shown medically necessary.
+Again, security will make an exception if it is shown medically necessary.
 If you need medication to be stored in a fridge, First Aid at all of Disney’s theme parks can store medication for you for the day.

 10 – Take Breaks & Seek Out Quiet Spaces

 Believe it or not, there are a few quiet spaces located within each of the four Disney World parks.
 We’d highly recommend scheduling some breaks in your day, particularly if you’re in the heat of summer.
 A quick-service restaurant corner table may do the trick, a small grassy area to spread out in, or an unpopular attraction with AC are all excellent ideas for slowing down.
 At Magic Kingdom, we like the quiet tent space located in Fantasyland next to Pete’s Silly Slideshow or the upstairs of Columbia Harbour House.
 At Epcot, check out the calming fountains near the Imagination Pavilion.
 At Hollywood Studios, Star Wars Launch Bay can be a quiet place to tuck away.
-And finally, at Animal Kingdom, the bridge between Pandora and Africa tends to be a relaxing area, as well as the exit area just outside of the DINOSAUR attraction.
+Finally, at Animal Kingdom, the bridge between Pandora and Africa tends to be a relaxing area, as well as the exit area just outside of the DINOSAUR attraction.

 11 – Fireworks Dessert Packages